 Most of the time our character traits are made up of a culmination of different circumstances, different people who’ve helped mold you or small little lessons you’ve learnt along the way.
 Most of the time they’re so small and so insignificant that you don’t even realise you’ve learnt something, you just have.
+Being adrenaline seeking weirdoes is not one of those things.

 Then there are the rare moments where something truly character defining happens.
 Where you can pin point the exact moment when your perspective changed and you knew you’d never look at something (or someone) the same way again.